East Melbourne

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-East Melbourne has 37 active public transport stops, serving a mix of train, light rail, and bus services.
-These stops are covered by 38 individual routes, facilitating 24,868 weekly passenger trips in total.
+East Melbourne has 37 active public transport stops, serving a mix of light rail and bus routes.
+These stops are covered by 38 individual routes, offering a total of 24,868 weekly passenger trips.
 Residents enjoy excellent transport accessibility, with an average distance of 156 meters to the nearest stop.
+As a predominantly residential area, most commutes are outward-bound.
+Cars remain the primary mode of transport at 46%, followed by walking at 28% and train at 6%.
+The average vehicle ownership is 0.6 per dwelling, lower than the regional average.

 Frequently Asked Questions - Transport